brunocbr/zettel-composer/README.md

 There's also a notation for references that necessarily will never be printed:

 ```
-[[1234]]: This is an elaboration from a cross-referenced note that should not be printed.
+[[1234]]: This develops some thoughts from a cross-referenced note that should not be printed.
 ```

 Other notations may be used for working with quoting text passages and pandoc citations extracted from bibliographical metadata (see below).